 Storage Instructions:

-The Bread tastes best the day it was baked, but keeps in an airtight container up to three days.Baking with Yeast: Steps for Sucess
+The Bread tastes best the day it is baked, but keeps in an airtight container up to three days.Baking with Yeast: Steps for Sucess

 Baking with yeast is not rocket science.
 Here are my best tips to ensure that your yeast dough rises every time.- Use lukewarm milk.
 The microorganism in the yeast will activate through heat and sugar.
 The ideal temperature of the milk should be around 30-35°C / 86-95 °F. If the temperature rises above 45°C/113°F, the cells will die and your dough will not rise.